jakechrislange/jakechrislange/README.md

 - 👋 Hi, I’m @jakechrislange
-- 👀 I’m interested in Finance, Environmentalism, and Technology.
+- 👀 I’m student at the University of Wisconsin-Madison studying Finance and Computer Science.
 - 🌱 I’m currently developing my skills in Java, as well as learning the basics of C++ and JavaScript.

 <!---